anti-precog/nvim-draft/README.md

 # draft.nvim

-**nvim-draw** is a lua plugin for Neovim to improve the experience of writing prose.
+**draw** is a simple plugin for Neovim to improve the experience of writing prose.

 > [!WARNING]
 > Project is still in early stage of development.

+## Idea

+The plugin is designed to help writers use characters such as dashes and quotation marks to create the most complete draft possible.
+The text should have no additional formatting, with *one line representing a single paragraph*.

 ## Features

-- file extension "draft"
+- indents for better reading experince
-- **highlight** for dialogs, quotes, headers and comments
+- syntax for dialogues and quotes and in-file comments to distinguish it from actulal story
-- autorepleace for dash '–'  and em-dash '—'
+- auto repleacment for dashes and quotation marks
-- fast jumping between files (chapters/scenes/parts)
+- (WIP) fast/not distracting jumping through mulitple project files

+## Requirements

+- Neovim >= 0.10.0

 ## Installation